 - Is war ever justified?

 An artefact is an object produced as a solution to a design brief.
-It must be based on thorough research, and records must be kept indication how ideas developed as the project progressed.
+It must be based on thorough research, and records must be kept indicating how ideas developed as the project progressed.
 For example:

 - A book of photographs of a town in the Ukraine